-- 1. Place label on the smallest, flattest surface of the carton. - 2.
+- 1. Place label on the smallest, flattest surface of the carton except if this is the top (open end of carton) or bottom of the carton in which case the label must then be applied to the middle size side panel. - 2.
 Label placement must be consistent from unit to unit. - 3.
-Only one label is required per master carton - 4.
+Only one label is required per master carton. - 4.
 DO NOT place label across a carton seam OR around a carton edge. - 5.
 DO NOT place clear tape over the bar code label as this could interfere with successful scanning of the bar code label.

-- DO NOT place the label directly in the lower left corner of the master carton as QVC must place a small bar code there upon receipt into a DC for tracking purposes. - 7.
-DO NOT place any label (master carton or any other label) in the lower left-hand corner of the master carton.
+6. DO NOT place the master carton or any other label directly in the lower left corner of the master carton as QVC must place a small bar code there upon receipt into a DC for tracking purposes.